 Take care that you are cutting the angle in the right direction, it's very easy to get confused.

-The five basic cuts are shown to the right.
+The five basic cuts are shown here.

 Use a fine toothed saw to cut the cornice/coving .